-Before starting work, you need to carefully read any conditions of your building consent.
+Before starting work, you need to read carefully any conditions of your building consent.
 In certain instances the proposed building work cannot start until a resource consent has been obtained.
-If this is the case there will be a condition or notice attached to your building consent.
+If this is the case there will be a certificate, issued under section 37 of the Building Act 2004, attached to your building consent.

 Building work must start within 12 months of the building consent being issued - otherwise the consent lapses.
 If you’re likely to need an extension, please get in touch.
 We can talk through the reasons and advise you on the extension application process.

 Here are some important things to remember during the building process.

 - if your building project involves restricted building work you must review, and if necessary, update the Advice of Licensed Building Practitioners that you included in your application for your building consent.
 If there has been any change in the Licensed Building Practitioners you must complete a new form and send it to us.

 - you and your contractors must read, understand and comply with the requirements of the building consent and follow any notes to ensure that you and the building project comply with the Building Act 2004

 - if your building project also requires resource consent, you will need to wait until resource consent has been issued before you can start work.
 You will also need to make sure you comply with any conditions of the resource consent.